Jeevan5955/Python/README.md

 18. Write a function that returns the number of prime numbers that exist up to and including a given number.
 19. Write a function that takes in a list of integers and returns True if it contains 007 in order.
 20. Write a function that takes in a single letter, and returns a 5x5 representation of that letter.
+21. Checking for a even no in a list.py
+22. FizzBuzz.py
+23. Three cup monte.py

 OOP EXERCISES :